-In addition to the protective outer shell, this bag also features an included tarp that can be used to protect your rope and equipment from the ground during packing and unpacking.
+In addition to the protective outer shell, this bag also features an included tarp (52 x 58 inches) that can be used to protect your rope and equipment from the ground during packing and unpacking.

 Ease of Use

 When it comes to putting the rope away and retrieving it, this is one of the easiest bags to use.
-Simply unzip the side of the bag, place a twice folded rope inside and zip back up.
-Then, draw the drawstring for added security.
-Then, when it’s time to deploy, just unzip and remove the rope as needed.
+The full-length zipper allows you to fully open the bag flat.
+Once opened, you will also notice colored points to tie your ropes to and keep them organized and separate.
+There are a zipper guard and a drawstring for added security.
+When it’s time to deploy, just unsnap, unzip and remove the rope as needed.

-In total, this bag has about 1831 cubic inches of storage space, and most climbers find that it provides more than enough room for their rope and other essential equipment.
-There really aren’t any usable external pockets, per se, but most people simply store their shoes or other equipment in with their rope.
+In total, this bag has about 1,775 cubic inches of storage space, and most climbers find that it provides more than enough room for their rope and other essential equipment.
+For your phone, keys, or other small accessories, there is a small vertical zippered pocket on the front of the bag as well.

-The Black Diamond Superslacker Rope Bag is a great choice if you’re looking for something that allows you to carry your rope easily from one climbing location to the next.
+The Metolius Speedster is a great choice if you’re looking for something that allows you to carry your rope easily from one climbing location to the next.
 While we wouldn’t suggest using it for longer distances, the unique zippered design makes for a quick deploy when needed.

-This bag offers adequate protection for your rope through the use of a heavy duty polyester material.
+This bag offers adequate protection for your rope through the use of heavy-duty polyester material.
 In addition, the ridged nature of the bucket makes it easy to quickly store the rope away when the elements are less than ideal.

 Ease of Use

-Unlike most rope bags, this one stays ridged even when not in use, so it’s a fairly straightforward process to coil the rope into the bucket or remove it when the time comes.
+Unlike most of these bags, this one stays ridged even when not in use, so it’s a fairly straightforward process to coil the rope into the bucket or remove it when the time comes.

 This bag features a few different options for carrying.
 There is a shoulder strap that allows the bag to be worn low against the hip, or it can be carried by hand using two smaller side straps.
 Finally, there is an internal ring that can be used to attach the bag to the harness with a strong carabiner.
 Overall it’s a fairly easy carry over short to medium distances, but the weight of the longer rope may prove to be a bit much for longer treks.

 If your climbs are long, and you need to carry a rope that can go the distance in both length and thickness, you’ll need something that can handle it.
-The Petzl Pro Bucket Rope Bag is an excellent choice to do just that.
-While it may not be the best for pack ability, it does offer a great way to hold a lot of rope.
+The Petzl Pro Bucket is an excellent choice to do just that.
+While it may not be the best for packability, it does offer a great way to hold a lot of rope.

 Ease of Use

-This bag is created using a tough polyester material that offers a good bit of protection from the elements.
-It should be noted that some customers found that it didn’t quite hold up to extensive and intense use.
+This bag is created using a tough 100 denier nylon material that offers a good bit of protection from the elements.
+The drawstring closure also helps to keep all your belongings safe.

 Ease of Use

-Overall the bag is fairly easy to use, and the top drawstring closure can widen to easily accommodate larger hands and rope.
-There are also a number of side pockets that can be used to temporarily store smaller supplies or equipment.
+Overall the bag is fairly easy to use, and the top handles and drawstring closure widen to easily accommodate larger hands and rope.
+There is also a clear pocket on the side of the bag where you can store an identification card.

-If you’re looking for a simple, yet fairly sturdy rope bag that is great for use at an indoor wall or near an easy to access cliff face, the ArborMax Rope Bag is certainly an option.
-It has fairly good capacity, and although it’s not exactly easy to carry, it does store rope quite well.
+If you’re looking for a simple, yet fairly sturdy bag that is great for use at an indoor wall or near an easy to access cliff face, the RNR Grand is certainly an option.
+Available in many colors and now with the option of embroidery, there is something for everyone.

 Ease of Use

-Sometimes you need to carry more than just rope in the rope bag you choose.
+Sometimes you need to carry more than just rope in the bag you choose.
 That’s just one of the reasons why having one with a decent amount of capacity is so important.
-In addition to a climbing rope, you can easily store extra carbiners, gloves, climbing shoes, or even chalk or first aid supplies in your rope bag if it has enough capacity.
+In addition to a climbing rope, you can easily store extra carbineers, gloves, climbing shoes, or even chalk or first aid supplies in your specific bag if it has enough capacity.